Reserve A Meeting Room

 - Other groups not included above, and not specifically excluded in the Basehor Community Library Meeting Room Policy

 - Commercial, for profit organizations or individuals are not allowed to reserve/use the meeting rooms, unless the purpose of the meeting is training for the organization’s employees.

 - Confirm meeting room availability and suitability

-- Submit a completed Library Meeting Room Request Form at the bottom of this page. (includes agreeing to abide by this policy)
+- Submit a completed Library Meeting Room Reservation Form at the bottom of this page. (includes agreeing to abide by this policy)

-Please note: All meeting room reservations require the submission of a Library Meeting Room Request Form.
+Please note: All meeting room reservations require the submission of a Library Meeting Room Reservation Form.

-- Meeting cancellations should be communicated to the library director as soon as possible.
+Meeting cancellations should be communicated to the library as soon as possible.

 Basic Rules of Use

-- Damages to the premises, equipment or furnishings as a result of group use will be charged to individual who reserved the room.
+Damages to the premises, equipment or furnishings as a result of group use will be charged to the individual who reserved the room.

 The Basehor Community Library, its staff, board of trustees, or agents shall bear no responsibility whatsoever for personal injury to any member, affiliated person, guest, invitee, or licensee of the using organizations, its members, affiliated person, guests, invitees, or licensees.